 Requests must be submitted before the trip and by the deadlines for each period.
 Funding will not be awarded retroactively.

-Departments may submit their requests in advance of deadlines, but decisions for the travel period will be made only after the deadline has passed.
+Departments may submit their requests at any time in advance of deadlines, but decisions for the travel period will be made only after the pertinent

 If an award is made and the student does not attend the conference or chooses not to use the Graduate School funding,